-As at 31 December 2015, maximum credit risk exposure per counterparty, N7 ratio, calculated as the Bank's total claims to a counterparty or a group of related counterparties and total financial liabilities of a counterparty or a group of related counterparties to the Bank to regulatory capital is 14.17%, while the required ratio is up to 25% (31 December 2014: 21.15%).
+As at 31 December 2015, maximum credit risk exposure per counterparty, N7 ratio, calculated as bank's total claims to a counterparty or a group of related counterparties and total financial liabilities of a counterparty or a group of related counterparties to the bank to regulatory capital is 14.17%, while the required ratio is up to 25% (31 December 2014: 21.15%).

-As at 31 December 2015, large credit risk ratio, N8, calculated as total large credit risk exposure per counterparties, groups of related counterparties, and the Bank's related parties to regulatory capital is 35.67%, while the required ratio is up to 800% (31 December 2014: 57.63%).
+As at 31 December 2015, large credit risk ratio N8 calculated as total large credit risk exposure per counterparties, groups of related counterparties, and bank's related parties to regulatory capital is 35.67%, while the required ratio is up to 800% (31 December 2014: 57.63%).

 Market risk.
-The Group is exposed to market risks arising from open positions in: (a) currency, (b) interest rate and (c) equity instruments, all of which are largely dependent on general and specific market developments.
+The Bank is exposed to market risks arising from open positions in: (a) currency, (b) interest rate and (c) equity instruments, all of which are largely dependent on general and specific market developments.
 Management Board sets acceptable risk limits and monitors adherence to the limits on a daily basis.
 However, this approach does not prevent losses outside the limits in the event of significant market developments.

 Currency risk.
-Management sets currency risk limits and overall acceptable risk exposure for overnight and intra-day positions, with periodical control performed.
-The Group is exposed to currency risks arising from open foreign currency positions.
+Management sets currency risk limits and overall acceptable risk exposure for overnight and intra-day positions, with day-to-day control performed.
+The Bank is exposed to currency risks arising from open foreign currency positions.
 These positions are calculated as the differences between assets and liabilities in the same currency as at the reporting date.
-The Group evaluates and monitors levels of long and short foreign currency open positions using hryvnia as a base currency.
+The Bank evaluates, monitors, and establishes limits of long and short foreign currency open positions using Ukrainian hryvnia as a base currency.
 Open position limits are set at the level required by the NBU and calculated as open currency position of regulatory capital of the Bank.
 Compliance with these limits is monitored by Market and Operational Risk Department on a daily basis.
 Market and Operational Risk Department reports to Asset, Liability and Tariff Management Committee (ALTCO) on a weekly basis.